Henry Joseph (Joe) Hill

 November 3, 1950

+I worked for 45 years in the field of education.
 In June, 2017, I retired as Instructor in the Teacher Education Program at Bridgewater College.
 In June, 2012, I retired from being Director of Math and Technology for Rockingham County Public Schools, a position I held for 23 years.
+Prior to that I taught high school math for 17 years.
 I joined the Teacher Education Program faculty of Bridgewater College in August, 2012.
 So now my full time jobs are being grandfather, father, and husband!

 Ann Cook Hill, our oldest daughter, born 4/26/1977